 Method 2: Two models.
 When using two models, the goal is to build one model to target response and a second model to target activation, given response.
-The probability of activation, P(A), is the product of the probability of response, P(R), times the probability of activation, given response, P(A|R).
+The probability of activation, P(A), is the product of the probability of response, P(A|R), times the probability of activation, given response, P(A|R).
 For this method, I do not have to recode any of the dependent variables.
 The variables respond and activate are properly coded with the values of 0 and 1.

 There are advantages and disadvantages to each method.
 Method 1 introduces less variance than the two-model approach simply because you are getting closer to your final goal with one model.
 The advantage of Method 2 is that it allows varia model that may have the opposite relationship between response and activation.
 For example, if age is positively correlate and negatively correlated with activation, it probably will not have any predictive power in Method 1.
-The opposite relatio each other out.
+The opposite relation each other out.
 Method 2, on the other hand, might have the variable age with a positive sign for response and a negative Another advantage to Method 2 is the ability to validate the models on the back end.
-In other words, if the model fails to perform the model.
+In other words, if the model fails to prevented, it might be caused by a change in the market that is affecting response.
+In that situation, you could rebuild the rother model.
 As we work through the case study, we track both methods to see which works better for our analysis.